Cath Burke

 About

 I am passionate about empowering vulnerable families and this translates within my teaching through my extensive experience of working in areas of multiple deprivation.
-The research and evidence into practice work I have been involved in reflects this passion through promoting normal birth with women from compromised communities and backgrounds and implementing support for migrant pregnant women.
+The research and evidence into practice work I have been involved in reflects this passion through promoting normal birth and with women from compromised communities and backgrounds; implementing research based support for pregnant migrant women.

 Teaching